2021 Cleveland City Council election: Ward 4

 Councilwoman Marion Anita Gardner was appointed by Cuyahoga County Probate Judge Anthony Russo to fill the seat of indicted Councilman Ken Johnson.
 Gardner chose not to run for election to a full term.
 Although he was legally barred from holding office, Johnson ran a campaign to regain his seat, though he would be eliminated in the primary.

-Ward 4 would elect Democratic precinct committeewoman Deborah Gray, the twin sister of councilwoman Delores Gray, who unsuccessfully ran for election to a full term in Ward 5.
+Ward 4 elected Democratic precinct committeewoman Deborah A. Gray, the twin sister of councilwoman Delores Gray, who unsuccessfully ran for election to a full term in Ward 5.

 Ward 5

 Councilwoman Delores Gray ran unsuccessfully for a full term after being appointed to fill the seat of retiring councilwoman Phyllis Cleveland.
-Gray would be unseated by Richard A. Starr, the director of the Boys and Girls Clubs of Cleveland.
+Gray was unseated by Richard A. Starr, the director of the Boys and Girls Clubs of Cleveland.